cloudcoroner/cromite_ubuntu/README.md

 # cromite_ubuntu
-A set of scripts to install and keep Cromite up to date
+A set of scripts to install and keep Cromite up to date on Ubuntu Linux Desktop

 Uazo has done amazing work with Cromite - A privacy focused chromium browser that was forked from Bromite.
 I wanted to create a script that makes it easy for the average user to add this to their Ubuntu desktop installations.
-Check out his work, here: https://github.com/uazo/cromite
+Check out his amazing work, here: https://github.com/uazo/cromite

+Installation
+     1. Download
+          1. Download directly from the main project page on github by clicking on setup_cromite.sh and clicking Download Raw file on the right of the menu bar.
+          2. Download the latest release package from here https://github.com/cloudcoroner/cromite_ubuntu/releases.
+If you download the package, you will need to double click on the zip or tar.gz file to unpack it.
+It will probably create a folder to put the files in.
+     2. Go to your Downloads folder.
+          1. If you downloaded direclty from the main project, the file will be listed there.
+          2. If you download the package and unpacked it, double-click on the setup_cromite folder.
+          2. Once you find the setup_cromite.sh file, right-click on the file and click Properties (at the bottom of the list)
+     3. In Ubuntu 24.04
+          1. In the properties window, turn on the toggle at the bottom named "Exectuable as a program" and then close the window by clicking the X in the top right corner
+          2. Right click on the file setup_cromite.sh again and click "Run as a Program"
+     5. In Ubuntu 22.04 - In the properties window, click on the permissions tab in the properties window and check the box "Allow executing file as a program"

 FAQs